-The temporomandibular joint, which connects the skull and jaw, allows the jaws to open and close with ease.
-Then the TMJ falls out of alignment, a painful disorder called TMJ disorder can arise.
-If you experience persistent jaw pain, Dr. Warren Gase, who has practiced dentistry for 30 years, can treat your symptoms at his Cincinnati, OH dental practice.
-The vast majority of TMJ disorder cases can be treated without the need for surgery.
+The temporomandibular joint (TMJ), which connects the skull and jaw, allows the jaws to open and close with ease.
+When the TMJ falls out of alignment, a painful condition called TMJ disorder can arise.
+If you experience persistent jaw pain, Dr. Warren Gase, D.D.S. who has practiced dentistry for 30 years, can diagnose the issue and treat your symptoms at his Cincinnati, OH, practice.
+The majority of TMJ disorder cases can be treated without the need for surgery.

 What Causes TMJ Disorder?

 Due to the complexity of the TMJ, there are multiple potential causes of TMJ disorder.
 The condition is more prevalent among women than men, although the exact reasons for this are still unknown.
 TMJ can result from trauma to the jaw or neck.
 TMJ symptoms frequently arise as a result of nighttime teeth clenching or bruxism.
 An estimated eight percent of adults grind their teeth at night, according to the National Sleep Foundation.
 Jaw pain can also result from dental problems such as ill-fitting prosthetics and poorly aligned teeth.
 Stress, genetic factors, and arthritis are also common causes of TMJ disorder.